 World Para Swimming shall determine the World Para Swimming Recognised Competitions where international Classification will be offered.
 At such Competitions, Classification will be conducted prior to the start of each Competition in accordance with the World Para Swimming Classification Rules and Regulations.

-An athlete who has not been assessed by a World Para Swimming Classification Panel will not meet the eligibility criteria (set out in this Regulation 4) to compete in IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
+An Athlete who has not been assessed by a World Para Swimming Classification Panel will not meet the eligibility criteria (set out in this Regulation 4) to compete in IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

 Anti-Doping